The 500W PA

 Make your own...

-This is the base station version of my Throbbatron MosFet PA, it hasn't gone off bang for over four years now!
-The MosFets are IXFH58N20 which cost about £12 each from Farnell.
+This is the base station version of my Throbatron MosFet PA, it hasn't gone off bang for over ten years now!
+The MosFets are IXFH58N20 which cost about £10 each from Farnell (order code 9359516).
 They have an "on resistance" of 0.04 Ohms and will dissipate about 300W each.
 A pair of them will give 500W at 30 Volts.
-Farnell also have the new Advanced Power Technology APT20M45BVRs which look very good with nice fast switching times (check out the APT link in the Shack), I have used them in the mobile PA and they produce a good 500W from 24V on 160 and 80.
-They only cost £8.09 plus VAT and the Farnell part no. is 992-537.
 Similar, but slower IXFH75N10s are available from Keytronics (01279 505 543) which, as they're only 100V devices, should be OK for the mobile version.
 I've had 700W out of four at 24V on 160 with a one turn primary / five secondary on the output transformer.
 (With 58N20s it will deliver 400W on 40 and 700 on 160/80).
 The rest of the circuit is basically the same but with two devices in parallel on each side of the push-pull.
-Graham, G3XTZ, is working along the same lines and is getting similar results.
 They're good value at £5 each.
 The golden rule is to use a fet capable of withstanding four times your maximum supply voltage.

 This is the current circuit of the PA.
 I've updated it with a few new developments.
 I hope it comes out OK on your browser, if not, download the gif file (which has been zipped) and view it in paintshop pro or something.